echavess/Focal-mechanisms-Pressure-and-Tension-Axis/README.md

 # Focal-mechanisms-Pressure-and-Tension-Axis

-This python code computes the Pressure and Tension axis using focal mechanisms (Strike, Dip and Rake).
+This python code generates the Pressure and Tension axis using focal mechanisms (Strike, Dip and Rake).

 USAGE:
 >> python plotPT